andcho09/Connect4Trainer/README.md

 - block a trap (block the opponent's next move having more than one column to win)

 **TODO**
-- generic win on top of forced move (see below)
 - enable a column of win (3 on top of each other, 3 diagonal)

 ## Forced moves